LucaBongiorni/Sherlock/README.md

 # Sherlock
-Sherlock is simple Python Ttol design to find vulnerabilities and open directory and files in Top Frameworks and Web Applications for my Web Scraping Studies and Academic Purposes
+Sherlock is simple Python Tool design to find vulnerabilities, open directories and files in Top Frameworks and Web Applications for my Web Scraping Studies and Academic Purposes

 #HOW TO USE
 #Clone the Project